 |Study Period||Start date||Census date||WW date||End date|

-- Locate and express the critical, historical, cultural, and technological contexts relevant to creative practice.
+- Locate and express the critical, historical, cultural, and technological contexts relevant to contemporary creative practice

-- Identify and employ processes of discourse, triangulation, and research methodologies in a range of critical and expressive forms.
+- Identify and employ processes of discourse, and research methodologies in a range of critical and expressive forms

-- Construct critical arguments using appropriate forms of professional and creative writings and making.
+- Construct critical arguments using appropriate forms of writings and making

 |Timetable||View the lecture timetable | View the full unit timetable|